yeehaa123/elab/CHAT/collections.md

 which explores how graphical projections commonly used in interactive digital environments influence our perception.

+Robin Boast's project Assemblage and Diversity: Working with Incommensurability in Distributed, Emergent Knowledge Networks is also closely related to this research.
+It creates a network of objects that are normally placed in museums and moves them to locations that are directly relevant to their meaning.

 ## Why the proposed research team would be best to perform this research

 Robin Boast, professor at the University of Amsterdam, has been working